Notify me

 The 1950s the first electric watches.
 Some used a tuning-fork resonator to improve accuracy.

 The 20th century witnessed the rise of electronic timekeeping with the popularity of quartz clocks and wristwatches.
 Later, the atomic clock, employing the vibrations of atoms to measure time, set new standards of accuracy, essential for scientific advancement and technological development.
-As societies became increasingly globalized, precision in timekeeping became essential for international communication, trade, and scientific endeavors.
+As societies became increasingly globalized, precision in timekeeping became essential for international communication, trade, and scientific endeavours.

 The convenience and versatility of wristwatches led to their integration into various aspects of modern life.
 The advent of electronic and quartz movements in the latter half of the century further enhanced accuracy and affordability, making wristwatches accessible to a broader audience.